YamunaU75/FortuneMedical/README.md

 ## Dataset:

-Dataset comes from UCI Machine Learning Respository, https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com.
+Dataset comes from UCI ML Respository, https://archive.ics.uci.edu/dataset/462/drug+review+dataset+drugs+com.
 The dataset provides patient reviews on specific drugs along with related conditions and a 10 star patient rating reflecting overall patient satisfaction.

-Dataset was cleaned, and has 215,000 rows and 2 important features to be used for our analysis.
-Features description as below:
+Dataset was cleaned, and has 215,000 rows and 6 features.
+Two important features used in our analysis, description as below:

 `review`(text): Patient review after taking drug (categorical).